arshsinghphd/TeamActivities/Module08/README.md

 Try running the above code, and work on changing the values in neu_locations so that exceptions are intentionally raised.

-> Discussion:
-> Which versions do you like better, and why?
+:memo: Discussion:  Which versions do you like better, and why?
 What are the disadvantages and advantages of each?

 ## File Handling
 File handling is a place where try/except statements are used regularly.
 Given what you learned above:

-> Discuss
-> Why would you want try/except statements with handling (reading/writing) files?
-What are some common errors
-> that may happen? (don't worry about the name of the error, just use your own words)
+:memo: Discuss  Why would you want try/except statements with handling (reading/writing) files?
+What are some common errors that may happen? (don't worry about the name of the error, just use your own words)

 ### Reading and Writing Files
 Reading and writing are covered in the course videos.
 A typical reading with try/catch is